 - Exemption: The property meets the requirements to be exempt based on use.

 Abatement applications must be received at the Assessor's Office no later than 4:00 pm on February 1st.
 Applications that are mailed must contain a US Post Office postmark on or before February 1st.
 Massachusetts statutes prevent assessors from granting an abatement unless the application is filed timely.

 The Board may ask for additional information from the taxpayer, or may ask to inspect the property.
 This information will allow the Board to determine the fair market value of the property.
 You must provide all the information requested and allow the inspection within 30 days.
 Failure to provide the information or allow the inspection could cause your application to be denied and will bar any appeal.

 The assessors have three months to act on your application.
 If the Board fails to act, or chooses not to act, your application is deemed denied by law.
 The assessors will send a notice after acting on your application.
 The notice will be either a denial notice or an abatement certificate.
 If an abatement is granted, your account is credited.
 Please refer to the abatement certificate for specific amounts and credits.
 If your abatement is denied, you will receive a denial notice.

 Procedures for Personal Exemptions

-Applications for personal exemptions must be filed annually with the Assessor's Office between July 1st of the fiscal year and no later than 90 days after the mailing of the actual bill in December.
+Applications for personal exemptions must be filed annually with the Assessor's Office between July 1st of the fiscal year and no later than April 1st of the fiscal year.
 In order to qualify for the personal exemptions, the taxpayer must have owned and occupied the property before July 1st of the fiscal year.
 If the taxpayer is applying for a personal disability exemption, the disability must exist as of July 1st of the given fiscal year applying for the exemption.